-In April 2017, the Company successfully completed the offering and listing of its U.S. dollar-denominated preference shares in the Philippines, generating approximately U.S.\$200 million in proceeds.
+In April 2017, the Company successfully completed the offering and listing of its first tranche of U.S. dollar-denominated Preference Shares in the Philippines, generating approximately U.S.\$200 million in proceeds.
 This is an important achievement for the Company as well as the PSE as these were the first dollar-denominated securities listed on the PSE.

-The coupon rate of the preference shares is 6.625% per annum, payable semi-annually.
+The coupon rate of the Series A-1 Preference Shares is 6.625% per annum, payable semi-annually.

-The preference shares are redeemable by the Company at its option on the fifth anniversary.
+The Preference Shares are redeemable by the Company at its option on the fifth anniversary.

 The Company used the net proceeds to partly refinance a U.S.\$350 million loan which was extended in February 2017 for two years.
 The Group's net debt to equity ratio was reduced to 290% from 477% in the prior year.
-The balance of U.S.\$150 million of preference shares is issuable within three years.
+The balance of U.S.\$150 million of Preference Shares is issuable within three years.